Blog Article

 3. Bootleg Canyon

 If seeing Las Vegas on two wheels is your cup of tea, a trip to Bootleg Canyon for quality biking is a must.
 Bootleg Canyon is another destination that’s just 30 minutes from Las Vegas.
 The Canyon contains over 20 trails with varying degrees of difficulty.
 If you don’t want to bring your bike or don’t have yours with you when you visit, you can rent bicycles at Bootleg Canyon.
-Along with riding the trails on your own, you can join a guided tour of the Canyon’s trails instead.
+Along with riding the trails alone, you can join a guided tour of the Canyon’s trails instead.

 4. Red Rock Canyon